X86 assembly language: Program flow

 In addition to the simple jump operations, there are the call (call a subroutine) and ret (return from subroutine) instructions.
 Before transferring control to the subroutine, call pushes the segment offset address of the instruction following the call onto the stack; ret pops this value off the stack, and jumps to it, effectively returning the flow of control to that part of the program.
 In the case of a far call, the segment base is pushed following the offset; far ret pops the offset and then the segment base to return.

 There are also two similar instructions, int (interrupt), which saves the current (E)FLAGS register value on the stack, then performs a far call, except that instead of an address, it uses an interrupt vector, an index into a table of interrupt handler addresses.
 Typically, the interrupt handler saves all other CPU registers it uses, unless they are used to return the result of an operation to the calling program (in software called interrupts).
 The matching return from interrupt instruction is iret, which restores the flags after returning.
 Soft Interrupts of the type described above are used by some operating systems for system calls, and can also be used in debugging hard interrupt handlers.
 Hard interrupts are triggered by external hardware events, and must preserve all register values as the state of the currently executing program is unknown.
 In Protected Mode, interrupts may be set up by the OS to trigger a task switch, which will automatically save all registers of the active task.

 Examples

-The following examples use the so-called Intel flavor.
-There is an alternative AT&T flavor where source and destination are swapped, among other differences.
+The following examples use the so-called Intel-syntax flavor as used by the assemblers Microsoft MASM, NASM and many others.
+(Note: There is also an alternative AT&T-syntax flavor where the order of source and destination operands are swapped, among many other differences.)

-"Hello world!" program for DOS in MASM style assembly
+"Hello world!" program for MS-DOS in MASM-style assembly

-Using interrupt 21h for output – other samples use libc's printf to print to stdout.